cmosher01/Epple-II/docs/usermanual.md

 slot 0 empty
 ```

-[NOTE]
-The emulated Apple should be _powered off_ before inserting or removing cards.
+Note that the emulated Apple should be *powered off* before inserting or removing cards.